Babelvis/ansible-library-demo/readme.md

 An Ansible module must be written in Python (for Linux).
 This should be placed under your playbook folder in the "library" folder.
 You can find more information on the [ansible website](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html).

-### figure out what your input variables should be
+### Figure out what your input variables should be

 We have a simple api that can get, set, change and delete a key-value pair.
 The key must be a letter and the value a number.
-The api needs authentication with username and password or a token.
+The api needs authentication with username and password or with a token.
 See [Run demo api](#-Run-demo-api) for the complete definition.
 In ansible we need to build a module that can set/get a character-key/number-value and clear all characters.
 This is what we need in the playbooks.

 So we need: